June 12, 2025

-Why do we say it’s so important to choose the right lender for your FHA home loan?
-Because no two financial institutions are exactly alike, and you may find a lender willing to offer the type of mortgage you need at an affordable interest rate.
+Why do we say choosing the right lender for your FHA home loan is essential?
+Because no two financial institutions are exactly alike, you may find a lender willing to offer the type of mortgage you need at an affordable interest rate.

-But until you compare offers how do you know you have set your price point and target interest rate realistically?
+But until you compare offers, how will you know if you have realistically set your price point and target interest rate?

 It’s not just whether the lender offers the type of FHA mortgage you need–such as an FHA condo loan or an FHA One-Time Close Construction mortgage.
 It’s also whether the lender is offering you a competitive interest rate.